 17. Joshua Tree National Park & Palm Springs

-Winter in Joshua Tree and Palm Springs is a great time to beat the crowds of summer, and honestly probably a better time to avoid the extreme heat.
-Since Palm Springs and Joshue Tree are about a 45 minute drive from each other, I always visit both when in the area.
+Since Palm Springs and Joshua Tree are about a 45 minute drive from each other, I always visit both when in the area.

 From a self-guided door tour to Indian Canyons just outside of town, Palm Springs is a great California winter getaway!